 The prize includes a cash award of $250 for the winning paper, which might be recommended for publication in Religion and Society.
 There will also be a $100 cash award for the runner up.
 Starting in 2018, SAR launched a mentorship program that pairs select graduate student finalists with faculty mentors.
 Finalists have an opportunity to meet with their mentor at the AAA meetings to gain valuable feedback on revising their papers for publication.

-Winner and Runner-Up for the 2023 Student Paper Prize
+Winner and Honorable Mention for the 2025 Student Paper Prize

 Recent Student Paper Prize Winners